 Once the haunt of experienced divers alone, Dahab is now fully able to cater for all kinds of tourist.
 However, it is the scuba diver who rules here, and it’s not hard to see why.

 Local sights are easily accessible, even for inexperienced underwater enthusiasts, and they range from these lower level dive sites, to the exceptional Canyon and infamous Blue Hole, a favourite of technical divers the world over.
-Diving in Dahab gives amazing ease of access to some of the most beautiful and life filled waters in the world, and all to the drifting chilled tones of the beach front bars.
-The town is approximately one hour away from Sharm El Sheik along excellent the desert highway, and tourists planning a trip here should fly to Sharm International Airport.
+Egypt diving holidays in Dahab gives amazing ease of access to some of the most beautiful and most life filled waters in the world, and all to the drifting chilled tones of the beach front bars.
+The town is approximately one hour away from Sharm El Sheik along an excellent the desert highway.

 Like Tiran, Ras Mohammed is a reef lover’s haven.
 The so called Brothers reefs make up its greatest attraction for this breed of diver, but it is another amazing site which draws so many here.

 The wreck of the Thistlegorm lies in a suitably accessible depth of water, with the deepest point of the wreck sitting at approximately 37 metres, making the majority of the ship accessible to those holding a PADI Advanced Open Water certification, or equivalent international licence.
 The wreck is a popular destination for all levels of diver, however, and is a must see in any diving tour of the Red Sea.
 Wreck penetration dives and night diving occur here, but is it essential that tourists are suitably qualified and experienced when attempting this level of dive.